Package software.amazon.awscdk.services.scheduler.alpha

 ---

-The APIs of higher level constructs in this module are experimental and under active development.
-They are subject to non-backward compatible changes or removal in any future version.
-These are not subject to the Semantic Versioning model and breaking changes will be announced in the release notes.
+The APIs of higher level constructs in this module are in developer preview before they become stable.
+We will only make breaking changes to address unforeseen API issues.
+Therefore, these APIs are not subject to Semantic Versioning, and breaking changes will be announced in release notes.
 This means that while you may use them, you may need to update your source code when upgrading to a newer version of this package.

 1. Schedule: A schedule is the main resource you create, configure, and manage using Amazon EventBridge Scheduler.
 Every schedule has a schedule expression that determines when, and with what frequency, the schedule runs.
 EventBridge Scheduler supports three types of schedules: rate, cron, and one-time schedules.
 When you create a schedule, you configure a target for the schedule to invoke.

-2. Targets: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
+2. Target: A target is an API operation that EventBridge Scheduler calls on your behalf every time your schedule runs.
 EventBridge Scheduler supports two types of targets: templated targets and universal targets.
 Templated targets invoke common API operations across a core groups of services.
-For example, EventBridge Scheduler supports templated targets for invoking AWS Lambda Function or starting execution of Step Function state machine.
+For example, EventBridge Scheduler supports templated targets for invoking AWS Lambda Function or starting execution of Step Functions state machine.
 For API operations that are not supported by templated targets you can use customizable universal targets.
 Universal targets support calling more than 6,000 API operations across over 270 AWS services.

 3. Schedule Group: A schedule group is an Amazon EventBridge Scheduler resource that you use to organize your schedules.
 Your AWS account comes with a default scheduler group.
 A new schedule will always be added to a scheduling group.
 If you do not provide a scheduling group to add to, it will be added to the default scheduling group.
 You can create up to 500 schedule groups in your AWS account.
 Groups can be used to organize the schedules logically, access the schedule metrics and manage permissions at group granularity (see details below).
-Scheduling groups support tagging: with EventBridge Scheduler, you apply tags to schedule groups, not to individual schedules to organize your resources.
+Schedule groups support tagging.
+With EventBridge Scheduler, you apply tags to schedule groups, not to individual schedules to organize your resources.

 Defining a schedule